-As of June 30, 2019, 2018, and 2017, the Association owns mainly computer equipment and software for capital assets:
+As of June 30, 2020, 2019, and 2018, the Association owns mainly computer equipment and software for capital assets:

-Capital asset purchases during fiscal years 2019 and 2018 were \$16,300 and \$2,139, respectively, which included new computers, monitors, software, and software licenses.
+Capital asset purchases during fiscal years 2020 and 2019 were \$26,560 and \$16,300, respectively, which included new computers, monitors, software and software licenses.
+More detailed information and relevant disclosures on capital asset activity are found in Note 4 to the financial statements.